 It’s clear to see that remote working is one of the biggest changes in working culture in the past decade.
 In a recent study by Deloitte, nearly 75 percent of millennials admitted that seeing the world is their highest aspiration

 For those who wish to combine flexible working with this aspiration to see the world, the nomadic lifestyle is as good as it gets.
 Liberated by the endless possibility of technology, it is the modern way to embrace working while traveling.

-If you’re interested in living the digital nomad lifestyle, please also check out some of our other related articles to help you on your way including How to Become a Digital Nomad and Top Travel Jobs of 2020.
+If you’re interested in living the digital nomad lifestyle, please check out some of our other related articles to help you on your way including How to Become a Digital Nomad and the Top Travel Jobs of 2020.